East End Forever: Background

-In 2003, Carole Laganière created the film Vues de l’Est (English title East End Kids) to document the lives of seven children, aged eight to twelve, who were being raised in the low income Montreal, Quebec, Canada neighbourhood of Hochelaga-Maisonneuve.
+In 2003, Carole Laganière created the film East End Kids (Vues de l’est) to document the lives of seven children, aged eight to twelve, who were being raised in the low income Montreal neighbourhood of Hochelaga-Maisonneuve.
 At that time the children had aspirations for bright futures.
 Having kept in contact with the children over the intervening years, Laganière revisited the neighbourhood and the children after eight years to document what progress they may have made in their lives.
 The film is produced by Informaction Productions.

+By the time of East End Forever's release, Maxime Desjardins-Tremblay had become a child actor, with credits including the films The Ring (Le Ring), Mommy Is at the Hairdresser's (Maman est chez le coiffeur), Coteau rouge and 10½.

 Reception

-Montreal Mirror, in speaking of Carole Laganière's 2003 documentary Vues de l’Est and the follow up of L’Est pour toujours, wrote that viewers need not have seen the earlier film to be able to appreciate this later offering, "especially since Laganière weaves in moments from the original along with footage shot at intervals in the years since."
+Montreal Mirror, in speaking of Carole Laganière's 2003 documentary Vues de l’Est and the follow-up of L’Est pour toujours, wrote that viewers need not have seen the earlier film to be able to appreciate this later offering, "especially since Laganière weaves in moments from the original along with footage shot at intervals in the years since."
 They noted a similarity to Michael Apted’s Up Series of films, as the viewer sees the subjects grow before their eyes.
-The reviewer writes that the subjects "discuss their lives and problems with remarkable frankness," and that while the film's tone is occasionally depressing as the viewer learns that some of the subjects are repeating the patterns seen eightyears earlier, the director "captures their stories with heart, leaving you wishing for a large-scale project such as Apted’s to come out of this—and hoping that these kids somehow turn out okay."
+The reviewer writes that the subjects "discuss their lives and problems with remarkable frankness," and that while the film's tone is occasionally depressing as the viewer learns that some of the subjects are repeating the patterns seen eight years earlier, the director "captures their stories with heart, leaving you wishing for a large-scale project such as Apted’s to come out of this—and hoping that these kids somehow turn out okay."

 Le Cinema wrote that the film was "...touchant et révélateur, s'intitule et il rappelle au tournant le brio de plusieurs documentaires québécois," (...touching and revealing, and seen as brilliant of the several extant Quebec documentaries) and after expanding on the individuals whose lives are being documented, concluded "En espérant que la cinéaste renoue avec ses sujets dans cinq ou dix ans, un peu comme XV le fait périodiquement dans sa série «Up»" (it is hoped that the filmmaker returns to his subjects in another five or ten years, giving them the regular coverage as has Michael Apted for the subjects of the Up Series).